What’s in this article

 Double Tax Agreements (DTA) in Singapore allow for reduction and wavier withholding taxes from countries such as China, Japan, and Australia, among others.
 To be eligible for DTA, you must obtain an official Certificate of Residence for any of the eligible countries and submit a scan of it to IRAS.

 Non-residents are board directors or business directors who spend less than 183 days in Singapore in a calendar year.
-A board director may also hold another role within a company, such as a Chief Executive Officer or Managing Director, but they are only considered a board director for income derived in that role.
+A board director who also serves as a Chief Executive Officer or Managing Director is classified as a board director only for income earned in that capacity.

 The general withholding tax rate for NRPs is a flat 15% of gross income except in the following cases:

-• Payment to non-resident company directors is subjected to 22% withholding tax.
+- Non-resident company directors are subject to a 22% withholding tax on their payments.
 This applies to all forms of income (salary, bonus, director’s fees, accommodation, gains from stocks and shares, and other payments)

 FAQs